VirtCode/serene-aur/docs/configuration/github-mirror.md

 Serene supports (as of `v0.4.3`) using this mirror instead of the official AUR infrastructure for its [AUR sources](../usage/package-sources.md#aur-source), so that updates can still be done during service outages.
 Additionally this mechanism can be used to work around rate-limiting if your build server is very large.
 In fact, you can configure serene to not use the official AUR infrastructure at all anymore.

+> [!NOTE]
+> Using the GitHub mirror is only recommended if you encounter issues with the official AUR servers.
+So for example if they are down or you encounter serious rate-limiting issues.
+Whilst using the mirror (for [package sources](#package-sources)) in general works just as well, it is explicitly marked as _experimental_ so it might change at some point without warning.

 ## Package Sources
-One part where the GitHub mirror can be used is for [AUR package sources](../usage/package-sources.md#aur-source).
+The most important part where the GitHub mirror can be used is for [AUR package sources](../usage/package-sources.md#aur-source).
 This means that Serene will use the GitHub mirror instead of the AUR repositories to obtain the source files for AUR packages.
-Checks for new versions will also no longer be done over the [aurweb RPC](https://wiki.archlinux.org/title/Aurweb_RPC_interface) and use the mirror instead too.
-Note that using the mirror for pacakge sources will still provide all functionality.
+Checks for new versions will also no longer be done over the [aurweb RPC](https://wiki.archlinux.org/title/Aurweb_RPC_interface) and use the mirror instead.
+Using the mirror for pacakge sources will still provide all functionality.

 To activate this, set the `AUR_GITHUB_MIRROR` [configuration variable](./readme.md) to `true`.
 This will automatically apply to all your currently used [AUR sources](../usage/package-sources.md#aur-source) and will migrate them the next time they are used.
 Of course you can also disable it again to revert back to using the official AUR infrastructure.